-- A rising sophomore, junior, or senior (in the 2014-2015 academic year) enrolled in a full-time, four-year college or university;
+- A rising sophomore, junior, or senior enrolled full-time in a four-year North Carolina college or university; OR

-- A recipient of a federal Pell grant in the 2013-2014 academic year.
-(Students ineligible for a Pell grant due to documentation issues or criminal conviction should contact Ben Barge directly at email@example.com)
+- A recipient of a federal Pell grant in the academic year in which they apply for NPIP.
+(Students ineligible for a Pell grant due to documentation issues or criminal conviction should contact Keren Salim at firstname.lastname@example.org)

 Students of color are encouraged to apply.